Cotswold and Oxford Tours offer walking and driving tours of the Cotswolds and Shakespeare country.

 - What were they like?
 Why did Shakespeare change his will before he died?

-- You could visit the house where Shakespeare was born or see where he went to school.
+- You could include a visit to the the house where Shakespeare was born.

 Costs are based on fees recommended by the Guild of Tourist Guides

 It is advisable to take out travel insurance.

 Terms follow the guidelines set by the British Guild of Tourist Guides for Regional guides.

 Cancellations with less than 7 days notice will incur a charge.